-- 36. (1) The accounting officer may procure consulting services provided that any Treasury guidelines in respect of consulting services are taken into account when such procurements are made. - (2) Consultancy services must be procured through competitive bids if - (a) the value of the contract exceeds R200 000 (VAT included); or - (b) the duration period of the contract exceeds one year. - (3) In addition to any requirements prescribed by this policy for competitive bids, bidders must furnish particulars of - (a) all consultancy services provided to an organ of state in the last five years; and - (b) any similar consultancy services provided to an organ of state in the last five years. - (4) The accounting officer must ensure that copyright in any document produced, and the patent rights or ownership in any plant, machinery, thing, system or process designed or devised, by a consultant in the course of the consultancy service is vested in the municipality.
+- 35. (1) The accounting officer may procure consulting services provided that any Treasury guidelines in respect of consulting services are taken into account when such procurements are made. - (2) Consultancy services must be procured through competitive bids if - (a) The value of the contract exceeds R200 000 (VAT included); or - (b) The duration period of the contract exceeds one year. - (3) In addition to any requirements prescribed by this Policy for competitive bids, bidders must furnish particulars of -

+- (a) All consultancy service provided to an organ of state in the last five years; and - (b) Any similar consultancy services provided to an organ of state in the last five years. - (4) The accounting officer must ensure that copyright in any document produced, and the patent rights of ownership in any plant, machinery, thing, system or process designed or devised, by a consultant in the course of the consultancy service is vested in the Municipality.